Fail-Proof Homemade Mayonnaise

 If you have a large food processor, use the smaller bowl attachment that came with your processor so that the bowl is not too large for the amount of mayonnaise this recipe makes.
 Not using the smaller bowl can prevent the mayonnaise from emulsifying since the mixture will not have enough contact with the blade.

 If you do not the smaller bowl attachment, making the mayonnaise with an immersion blender or by hand are alternatives.
 Or simply make a larger batch and double the recipe and use the standard bowl attachment.
+You might find success with a high-speed blender, but based on reviews and comments from readers, using a blender seems to be less fail-proof.

 Add egg to the small bowl of a food processor and process for 20 seconds.
 Add the mustard, vinegar, and salt.
 Process for another 20 seconds.